Bob Windsor (politician): Biography

 Windsor was born in the Central Queensland town of Mackay to parents Levi Windsor and his wife Mary (née Dunn).
-He went to school in Mackay and then the Brisbane Technical College where he learnt his trade as an engineer In World War I he was a stretcher bearer in the 15th Field Ambulance 5th Division from 1915 until 1919.
-He was gassed in 1917 and went AWOL in London in 1919.
+He went to school in Mackay and took his college degree in engineering at the Brisbane Technical College.
+In World War I, he was a stretcher bearer in the 15th Field Ambulance 5th Division from 1915 until 1919.
+He was gassed in 1917 and went AWOL to London in 1919.
 He joined the Volunteer Defence Corps in World War II for a year.

-In 1926 he established RL Windsor & Son Pty Ltd, an engineering company now known as Fibre King and was the chairman of Condamine Oil Ltd from 1955 until 1957.
-His interests included tennis, swimming and motoring.
+In 1926, he established the RL Windsor & Son Pty Ltd, an engineering company now known as Fibre King.
+He was also the chairman of Condamine Oil Ltd from 1955 until 1957.
+His interests were sports specifically, tennis, swimming and motorcycle riding.
 Windsor was a Sunday School supervisor for 30 years and a member of the City Congregationalist Church.

 On 20 October 1920 Windsor married Violet Newman.
 Violet died in 1938 and on 12 April 1941 he married Hazel Gladys Gordon.
 He had a total of 5 children including one boy and four girls.
 He died in April 1988 and was buried in the Toowong Cemetery.